Large Print Texts

 Erickson.
 Its mission is to provide Scripture and other Christian

 materials to blind and sight impaired persons all over the world.

 The ministry is evangelical in its thrust and was begun and continues

-to be centered around its motto of "Helping the Sightless See the
+to be centered around its motto of "Empowering Lives with Sight for the Savior."

 communicate the message of Christ in braille, large print,

 format through the popular hand-held talking BibleCourier,